Free personalized radio that

 When a developer bought the restaurant, Brown and the band got a tour bus and hit the road full-time, playing country and rock clubs and folk and jam band festivals.
 With the personnel settled down to the cohesive unit of bassist Hopkins, fiddler Jimmy De Martini, guitarist/organist Coy Bowles, and drummer Chris Fryar, the band cut The Foundation with producer Keith Stegall in 2006.
 The songs had been road-tested and were laid down live in the studio with minimal fuss.
 The album came out first on Southern Ground and was picked up by Live Nation, the giant concert promoter, for their new record label in 2007.
 When Live Nation folded, Atlantic stepped up and released The Foundation nationally in November of 2008.
 "Chicken Fried," the first single, was a cross-genre platinum-selling hit.
 Multi-instrumentalist and songwriter Clay Cook joined the band in January of 2009.

 With the album doing well, Brown expanded Southern Ground Records and signed the Sonia Leigh Band, fronted by country singer/songwriter Leigh, a cross between Joan Jett and Johnny Cash; Levi Lowrey, an Americana singer/songwriter and multi-instrumentalist; and Nic Cowan, a pop singer/songwriter with a Ben Harper-meets-Chris Robinson vibe.
 Brown toured with his labelmates in support of The Foundation during 2009, the same year in which the Zac Brown Band cut 20 tunes for their next project.
 Brown bought land for his own summer camp, a venture he planned to run in cooperation with Brain Balance, an organization that works with kids with autism and ADD.
 He also used the recipes he developed at his restaurant for a line of barbecue sauces and other food products.
 In 2010, Brown and his band were awarded with the Grammy for Best New Artist.
 Also in 2010, the live Pass the Jar, recorded at a performance at Atlanta's Fox Theatre, was released.
 The studio follow-up to The Foundation, You Get What You Give, appeared later that same year, featuring new songs that the band honed on the road.
-Like its two predecessors, was a hit.
+Like its two predecessors, the record was a hit.
 The ZBB toured relentlessly in support, playing theaters and festivals.

 The group's third major-label studio album, 2012's Uncaged -- the first with new member/percussionist Daniel de los Reyes and featuring guest spots from Amos Lee and Trombone Shorty, as well as songs co-written with Jason Mraz and fellow Southern Ground artists Nic Cowan and Sonia Leigh -- was conceived and recorded as a whole, not just as a collection of songs.
 Uncaged performed well, debuting at number one on the Billboard 200 on its way to earning a platinum certification; it also generated the Top Ten country hits "Goodbye in Her Eyes," "Sweet Annie," and "Jump Right In."
 While the Zac Brown Band worked on their fourth album, they released Greatest Hits So Far... in time for the 2014 holiday season.
-In early 2015, the band dropped the chart-topping single "Homegrown" in anticipation of the full-length Jekyll + Hyde, released in April.
+In early 2015, the band dropped the chart-topping single "Homegrown" in anticipation of the full-length genre-bending Jekyll + Hyde, released in April.
 It too debuted at the top of the Billboard 200 and generated two other Top Ten country hits in "Loving You Easy" and "Beautiful Drug."
 Two years after Jekyll + Hyde, the Zac Brown Band returned to their trademark mellow sound on Welcome Home. ~ j. poet

 Track List: JEKYLL + HYDE